 |Recovery Period||3 - 4 Weeks||4 - 5 Days||2 - 3 Days|

-Young and skilled, Dr Akash N Bagade lightens up the room the moment he walks in.
-His energy and enthusiasm present hernia patients with much-needed belief to undergo the hernia treatment.
-He was Born and established in Mumbai, Dr Akash illuminates the essence of the city by his tenacity, hard work and tremendous energy.
-He is fundamentally skilled at treating Hernia.
-Dr Akash protracted training with Dr Porwal has instilled in him the desire to pay obeisance to the finest aspects of patient care.
-By his charismatic persona, in-depth understanding of Hernia and kind deportment.
+Young and talented, Dr Akash N Bagade brightens up any room that he walks into.
+His vigour and optimism provide his patients with much-needed confidence to undergo treatment.
+Born and raised in Mumbai, Dr Akash radiates the spirit of the city through his persistence, hard work and boundless energy.
+He is especially skilled at treating Complex Fistula, a challenging condition for any surgeon to treat.
+His protracted training with Dr Porwal has ingrained in him the inclination to pay attention to the minutest details of patient care.

 Healing Hands Clinic is renowned as the best complex hernia treatment centre that caters to Novel and Advanced hernia treatment from across the globe, in India and nearby countries.